arnay07/supreme-waffle/index.md

 ---
-title: Welcome to my blog
+title: Welcome to Arnaud's blog
 ---

+## How is it like to take course from github ?

+It is indeed a very pleasing exercise, you should try it